 The Gillen walk follows a forestry track that crosses the Waternish peninsula from east to west to reach the beautiful Gillen beach.
 The clifftop on the west coast offer impressive views down over the beach below then out to sea and the Ascrib Islands.
 The track down to the beach is steep, but the beach is well worth visiting as it makes a great place to have lunch.

 This walk has a total distance of 7km to the beach and back.
 It takes an average time of 2hours to complete with no stopping.
-The route has been graded as Medium in difficulty due to the steep section back up from the beach, though underfoot the track is solid the whole way.
+The route has been graded as Average in difficulty due to the steep section back up from the beach, though underfoot the track is solid the whole way.

 The walk is in Waternish 22miles from Portree.
 Parking is 0.3mile beyond ‘Skye Skins’ where you will see a stone wall and large gate on the left, the Gillen parking is directly across the road on your right.
 There is space for about 6 cars without blocking the access.